How to reach IARI/ASRB/NISCAIR

 Guide to this article

-IARI aka Indian Agriculture Research Institute aka Pusa institute which was established in 1905 in Bihar and later transplanted at New Delhi due to an earthquake is a deemed university and is currently the premier institute for Agriculture in India.
+IARI aka Indian Agriculture Research Institute aka Pusa institute established in 1905 in Bihar and later at New Delhi due to an earthquake is a deemed university and is currently the premier institute for Agriculture in India.

 IARI is situated within the NCR (National Capital Region) of New Delhi.
 However it being in such a pristine area it is not widely known like the IIT’s/DU/JNU and many other top campuses.